brunokoga/Montevideo/feats.md

 **Prerequisites:** Channel negative energy class feature.

 **Benefit:** As a standard action, you can use one of your uses of channel negative energy to enslave undead within 30 feet.
 Undead receive a [Will](combat#_will) save to negate the effect.
-The DC for this [Will](combat#_will save is equal to 10 + 1/2 your cleric level + your [Charisma](gettingStarted#_charisma-new) modifier.
+The DC for this [Will](combat#_will) save is equal to 10 + 1/2 your cleric level + your [Charisma](gettingStarted#_charisma-new) modifier.
 Undead that fail their saves fall under your control, obeying your commands to the best of their ability, as if under the effects of _control undead_.
 Intelligent undead receive a new saving throw each day to resist your command.
 You can control any number of undead, so long as their total Hit Dice do not exceed your cleric level.
 If you use channel energy in this way, it has no other effect (it does not heal or harm nearby creatures).
 If an undead creature is under the control of another creature, you must make an opposed [Charisma](gettingStarted#_charisma-new) check whenever your orders conflict.

 ## Craft Magic Arms and Armor (Item Creation)